 Program funding of $5 million from voter-approved public improvement bonds in 2018.

 The Capital Investment Plan approved by City Council in 2013 calls for voters to consider approval of funding for a number of infrastructure programs.
-Voting referendum were held in 2014 , 2016 and 2018, with future referenda in 2020.
-For this project, if voters approve funding, City staff will engage the community to determine the details of what will ultimately be built.
-Once these details are known, the cost of the project will be estimated and published.
+Voters approved bond financing in 2014, 2016, 2018 and 2020.
+For this project, City staff engages the community to determine the details of what will ultimately be built.
+Once these details are known, the cost of the project is estimated and published.
 Learn more about the Capital Investment Plan at http://charlottefuture.com